Teach2Breach/pool_party_rs/README.md

 This technique is particularly interesting because it abuses legitimate Windows thread pool functionality to execute arbitrary code, making it potentially harder to detect than traditional injection methods.

+The 2nd variant tampers with the thread pool task queue to inject a malicious task into the queue.
+You can read more about it in the blog post.

 ##### Usage
  Add this to your cargo.toml